aumbriac/crypto-price-watch/README.md

 4) Move the files to a server
 5) Add the API key in the server.php file
 6) Watch crypto prices all day

+To change symbols, simply click the symbol name (Ex: ETH) and edit the text with a new symbol and press the 'Enter' key on your keyboard.

 ![image](https://user-images.githubusercontent.com/6768725/130465415-956bbc35-656e-4ce0-8e18-b3fa77c7bbfc.png)